Sex

 Sweating, Sexual act, Communication.

-In short, although excessive sweating during lovemaking can be embarrassing or uncomfortable, it's a natural phenomenon that needn't be a source of worry or complex.
-Fortunately, there are simple ways to alleviate this type of problem: choose breathable clothing suited to your level of physical activity; drink enough water before and during sexual activity; and use antiperspirant products to absorb excess moisture on certain parts of the body likely to perspire a lot.
+In short, although excessive sweating during sex can be embarrassing or uncomfortable, it is a natural phenomenon that should not be a source of concern or complex.
+Fortunately, there are simple ways to alleviate this type of problem: choose breathable clothing that is appropriate for your level of physical activity; drink enough water before and during sexual activity; and use antiperspirant products to absorb excess moisture on certain parts of the body that are likely to perspire a lot.

 FAQ